-CMPM 163, Game Graphics & Real-time Rendering, is being taught by Angus Forbes on Tuesdays and Thursdays from 3:20pm to 4:55pm in PSB 110.
+CMPM 163, Game Graphics & Real-time Rendering, is being taught by Angus Forbes on Tuesdays and Thursdays from 11:40am to 1:15pm in Social Sciences 2, room 75.

 Welcome Oskar and Brian!
 Oskar Elek and Brian Hansen join the Creative Coding lab as postdoctoral researchers to conduct research in computer graphics and computational fabrication (Oskar) and computational audio (Brian).

 Art I don’t like: An anti-recommender system for visual art is accepted to Museums and the Web 2019.
 Sarah Frost will present the project on April 4th in Boston, Massachusetts.

 UCSC Creative Coding receives an Applications and Core Technology University Research (ACT-UR) grant from Keysight Technologies to identify and visualize patterns in electronics manufacturing and network visibility data.

 Congratulations Sarah and Manu!
 Sarah Frost and Manu Mathew Thomas’ start-up project Art I Don‘t Like is funded by the IDEA Hub for Creative and Social Entrepreneurship at UCSC.

 CMPM 202, a graduate seminar in Computational Media Research, is being taught by Angus Forbes on Tuesdays and Thursdays from 3:20pm to 4:55pm in Social Sciences 2, Room 165.

 Angus Forbes is presenting a Leonardo Art & Science Evening Rendezvous (LASER) talk on December 4th in the Second Stage Theater at UCSC.

 Angus Forbes is giving a talk at UCSC titled “Creative AI and Machine Learning for Graphics and Visualization” as part of the Santa Cruz Machine Learning series at 12pm on November 14th in room E2-215.